 Whether you’re searching for name availability or specific business information, the Maine Secretary of State offers a quick and easy solution: the Corporate Name Search.

 For name availability, enter your desired name in the search bar and click the button below.
 One of two things will happen: either a list of results will appear or not.
 If any businesses show up, your name is already in use and you’ll need to brainstorm some other options.
-If it doesn’t yield any results, your name is free and you can reserve it or using it on your Certificate of Formation.
+If it doesn’t yield any results, your name is free and you can reserve it or use it on your Certificate of Formation.

-But name availability isn’t the only reason to search a business name.
+But name availability isn’t the only reason to search for a business name.
 You might be looking for a specific business.
 If so, you can use the same process.
 Just enter the business’ full or partial name (or charter number) in the search bar and click the button.
 You’ll likely see a list of results, and you can click any of them to access the following information:

 - Legal Name